baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 # Threads and Concurrency
 [Reference](https://s3.amazonaws.com/content.udacity-data.com/courses/ud923/references/ud923-birrell-paper.pdf)

-#### Process vs. Thread
-- Process is defined by a PCB.
-- Threads share the same code, data, and files, but they execute different pieces of the program, so each one of them has its own registers (such as PC) and stack.
-- PCB for multi-threaded application is more complex.
+A process is defined by a PCB.
+Threads in the same process share the same code, data, and files, but they execute different pieces of the program, so each one of them has its own registers (such as PC) and stack.
+Thus, PCB for multi-threaded application is more complex.
 It has shared data, and per-thread exec context.

-#### Benefits
+Threads provide the following benefits:
-- Parallelization: speed up the application
+- Parallelization: speed up the application;
-- Specialization: each thread dedicates to a small task, so its easy to manage, and cache efficiency can be improved
+- Specialization: each thread dedicates to a small task, so its easy to manage, and cache efficiency can be improved;
 - Compared to multi-processes application, multi-threaded application is more memory efficient, and inter-thread communication is much more efficient than inter-process alternatives.
 - Context switch for threads is quicker than that for processes.
 - Multi-threaded OS can run execution contexts for multiple processes at the same time, and run OS-level services like daemons and drivers concurrently, on multi-processor hardware.

-## Thread Mechanisms
+### Thread Mechanisms
 #### Creation
 Three key abstractions: thread type, fork, and join.